crsod/crsod/README.md

 This addon tries to fix the timing in such cases, but this is based on heuristics and sometimes won't work.

-### Languages are hardcoded

-The addon assumes you're only interested in English audio and subtitles.